Here, you empower others

 The GSU counseling program taught me the why and how of who I am, while simultaneously teaching me skills to eliminate self-doubt and fear to develop the courage to conquer my dreams.
 As a wife and mother of 10, the professors' holistic approach to the development of future counselors is unmatched.
 I am graduating with the effective skills and confidence to be a change agent for ALL students.
 I am forever grateful!

-Dr. Ahmet Can, Program Coordinator
+Dr. Ahmet Can, Assistant Professor

 Welcome to the Department of Counseling at Governors State University.
 I believe you will find many excellent programs, enthusiastic students and a committed faculty and staff.
 Our faculty come from a variety of backgrounds; and as practicing counselors, they bring multiple layers of expertise to the classroom.
 Our program focuses on student development and promoting the growth of ethical, competent, and social justice-minded professional counselors who want to go beyond good intentions and master the theories, skills and clinical experience to make a positive impact for children, individuals, families in diverse and underserved communities.
 Explore more about our programs below.